HuangMinming/soci/README.md

 # System Architecture
 ![SOCI system architecture](./resource/SOCI_system_architecture.png)

-The system architecture of SOCI is shown in the figure above, which consists of a data owner (DO) and two servers, i.e., a cloud platform (CP) and a computation service provider (CSP).
+The system architecture of SOCI, depicted in the figure above, comprises a data owner (DO) and two servers: a cloud platform (CP) and a computation service provider (CSP).

-- DO: DO takes charge of generating and distributing keys to CP and CSP securely.
-Specifically, DO calls the $\textsf{KeyGen}$ algorithm to generate public/private key pair $(pk,sk)$ for Paillier cryptosystem and then splits $sk$ into two partially private keys $(sk_1, sk_2)$.
-Next, DO distributes $(pk,sk_1)$ and $(pk, sk_2)$ to CP and CSP, respectively.
-To protect data privacy, DO encrypts data with $pk$ and outsources encrypted data to CP.
-Besides, DO outsources computation services over encrypted data to CP and CSP.
+- DO: The DO is responsible for securely generating and distributing keys to both CP and CSP.
+To achieve this, the DO initiates the $\textsf{KeyGen}$ algorithm to create a public/private key pair, denoted as $(pk, sk)$, for the Paillier cryptosystem.
+Subsequently, the DO splits the private key $sk$ into two partially private keys, labeled as $(sk_1, sk_2)$.
+Following this, the DO distributes $(pk, sk_1)$ and $(pk, sk_2)$ to CP and CSP, respectively.
+To safeguard data privacy, the DO encrypts data using the public key $pk$ and then outsources the encrypted data to CP.
+Additionally, the DO outsources computation services, performed on the encrypted data, to both CP and CSP.
-- CP: CP stores and manages the encrypted data sent from DO, and produces the intermediate results and the final results in an encrypted form.
-In addition, CP can directly execute certain calculations over encrypted data such as homomorphic addition and homomorphic scalarmultiplication.
-CP interacts with CSP to perform $\textsf{SMUL}$, $\textsf{SCMP}$, $\textsf{SSBA}$, and $\textsf{SDIV}$ over encrypted data.
+- CP: CP is responsible for storing and managing the encrypted data transmitted by the DO.
+It also generates intermediate results and final results while keeping them in an encrypted form.
+Furthermore, CP is capable of directly executing specific calculations over encrypted data, such as homomorphic addition and homomorphic scalar multiplication.
+CP collaborates with CSP to execute secure operations like $\textsf{SMUL}$, $\textsf{SCMP}$, $\textsf{SSBA}$, and $\textsf{SDIV}$ on encrypted data.
-- CSP: CSP only provides online computation services and does not store any encrypted data.
-Specifically, CSP cooperates with CP to perform secure computations (e.g., multiplication, comparison, division) on encrypted data.
+- CSP: CSP exclusively offers online computation services and does not retain any encrypted data.
+Specifically, CSP works in conjunction with CP to perform secure computations, such as multiplication, comparison, and division, on encrypted data.

 # SOCI API Description